Hiyu Yamakoshi: 2024

-For 2024, Yamakoshi's main campaign lied in the Italian F4 Championship with Van Amersfoort Racing, where he scored points in all three races in his debut at Misano, with a 6th place and two 4th places.
+Yamakoshi's main campaign lied in the Italian F4 Championship with Van Amersfoort Racing, where he scored points in all three races in his debut at Misano, with a sixth place and two fourth places.
 At Imola Circuit, Yamakoshi claimed pole positions in all three races, he got his first race win in the series at race one, after original race winner Freddie Slater was disqualified due to a technical infringement.
 Yamakoshi would also win the second race, but came 27th in the third race.
 Imola would be the highest point in the series for him, as Slater would dominate the championship, leaving Yamakoshi to settle for podiums instead of fighting for wins.
 At the third round in Vallelunga Circuit, he came third in all three races, and enjoyed consistent success throughout his campaign, but would become less consistent in the latter half of the season, and scored no points at the final round at Monza, getting narrowly beaten by teammate Jack Beeton for series runner-up by two points.

 Yamakoshi finished the championship in 3rd place with two wins, three pole positions, three fastest laps, seven podiums and 220 points.

-Euro 4 Championship

 Yamakoshi also contested the 2024 Euro 4 Championship with Van Amersfoort Racing, where in the first race at Misano, he got a second place and then a win in the second race.
-He also picked up a second win in the second round at the Red Bull Ring, and would finish the championship in 4th overall, with 89 points.
+He also picked up a second win in the second round at the Red Bull Ring, and would finish the championship in fourth overall, with 89 points.